 Editor: Insert a bullet after bullet d) in subclause 29.6.9.2.3 as follows (P526L19 of D2.2):

+For an MU PPDU transmission, update the number of OFDM symbols NSYMS iuser as described in 29.6.9.2.4, then update the number of pad bits NSYM_PAD iuser as described in step d) using updated number of OFDM symbols NSYMS iuser.

 Concatenate coded bits with NSYM_PAD iuser zero bits.
 They are scrambled using the continuation of the scrambler sequence that scrambled the PSDU input bits and data pad bits in step a).

 Distribute the encoded and padded bits over the NSS iuser spatial streams on a group basis with the number of NBPSC iuser iSS bits in a group.
 The first group of bits goes to the first spatial stream, the second group of bits goes to the second spatial stream, and so on.
 The procedure is repeated when the maximum number of spatial streams, NSS iuser, is reached.
 The procedure ends when all PSDU encoded bits, including NSYM_PAD iuser pad bits, are distributed over the NSS iuser spatial streams.